CurioTeam/curio-docs/README.md

-# Whitepaper of Curio project
+# Documents of Curio project
-> Work in progress.
-We will add whitepaper coming soon.
+> This repository contains documents related to Curio project.